AylaNetworks/ayla-documentation/src/devices/ayla-linux-agent/tutorials/wiring-the-blue-button/index.md

 ### Make, run, and test appd

-Make and run appd according to the instructions in [Building appd](/devices/ayla-linux-agent/tutorials/building-appd/).
+Make and run appd according to the instructions in [Building the Host App](/devices/ayla-linux-agent/tutorials/building-the-host-app/).
 Test the new functionality by pressing and releasing the button.
 The Blue_button property in Aura should indicate the button state.